 The comments on my blog posts saying that I’ve inspired someone to consider a country they may not have previously, are some of my favourite.
 It’s a big part of why I blog.
 Sharing knowledge from a country I’ve been to and someone telling me they’ve found it useful is incredibly rewarding.

 I want to look back at my life and have not only achieved some badass things in my career, I also want to have gained memories that fill me with happiness.
 I want to ensure I don’t take this beautiful and fascinating planet for granted.
 I want to explore new places and learn as much as I can.
 Counting countries allows me to see that I’m doing just that.

 I am grateful to have the ability and means to travel in a world where so many people can’t.
-I wear the number of countries I’ve visited like a personal badge to remind me of this.
+I wear the number of countries I’ve visited like a personal badge against my skin to remind me of this.

 Come to my house and you will find multiple notepads with long lists in pretty much every room (and then there are my phone notes..!)
 ‘To do’ lists, shopping lists, blog title lists, foods I need to try lists, bands I need to listen to lists – you name it, I’m pretty sure I will have a list for it.

-There’s nothing more satisfying then getting a nice black pen and putting a fat line through a point.
-If I can work my way down until that bad boy is all completed – then hell, that’s pretty much my week made.
-Sad, I know!
+There’s nothing more satisfying then getting a nice black pen and putting a fat line through a line.
+If I can work my way down until that bad boy is all completed – then hell, that’s pretty much my week made (28 going on 58 more like!).

 There’s actually an app called ‘Been’ that you can download to track the countries you have visited.
 Though the one downside to this app is that it make you realise how much of the world map is still blank (i.e. countries you haven’t visited!)